 - Slough modification is an existing technique (as mentioned) that has had proven success.
 Therefore, it is anticipated that similar success will occur on the Susitna. - 2.
-The costs involved in performing a demonstration project are significant. - Application are designed to alleviate potential impacts on existing productive sloughs that occur as a result of with-project conditions.
+The costs involved in performing a demonstration project are significant. - 3.
+The slough modifications proposed in the License Application are designed to alleviate potential impacts on existing productive sloughs that occur as a result of with-project conditions.
 Those conditions are not presently available.
 Therefore, the Power Authority has and will continue to develop information to predict with-project conditions.
 The Power Authority firmly believes that the plan (including alternatives) presented will insure that the existing resources can be protected or that alternative measures can be implemented to insure a viable resource.